NAMS International Advanced Asset Management Forum, Wellington, November2010

-In all three cases the Councils resisted the pressure to deliver an immediate short term result and took a longer term, more strategic asset management informed view of their problem which in turn created opportunity for innovative management, design and engineering solutions.
+In all three cases the Councils resisted the pressure to deliver an immediate short-term result and took a longer term, more strategic asset management informed view of their problem which in turn created an opportunity for innovative management, design and engineering solutions.

 Best practice examples.
 Work completed for clients by Waugh Infrastructure referenced in this report.